MicrosoftDocs/SupportArticles-docs/support/sql/connect/login-failed-for-user.md

 ---
 title: Troubleshooting information for login failed for user errors
-description: Provides troubleshooting information for various “Login failed for user” errors that appear when connecting to an instance of SQL Server.
+description: Provides troubleshooting information for various "Login failed for user" errors that appear when connecting to an instance of SQL Server.
 ms.date: 02/23/2022
 author: ramakoni1
 ms.author: v-jayaramanp